A huge thank you for organising a pleasure ride on behalf of the Anglian Distance Riders.

 It is a condition of membership that every member should steward at one ADR ride.
 The dates are allocated on a first come first serve basis but we will endeavour to provide at least 1 steward to help on the day.
 Our stewarding secretary will contact you approximately 4 weeks before your ride to discuss your requirements and the number of stewards available.

-As a thank you, all ride organisers will be sent a free pleasure ride voucher and 10% of the gross profit will be sent to a charity of your choice (please let the treasurer know on the Ride account form the charity you have chosen).
+As a thank you, all ride organisers will be sent a free pleasure ride voucher and a percentage of the profits will be added to the ADR chosen charities funds for the year.

 Once you have agreed to run a ride, if it is on or over Forestry Commission Land (even if you only ride on public rights of way) an application form with a proposed route, a copy of our Insurance and risk assessment must be received by them no later than 8 weeks prior to your ride – unfortunately this is not negotiable.